 There is no required textbook for this course.
-Instead, each week you will be provided with readings and resources that you are expected to become familiar with.
+Instead, each week you will be provided with readings and resources that will further your knowledge and thinking about course content.

 Grading:

 Your course grade will be determined in the following manner: